×

 • English is spoken as a national language in: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, Cayman Islands, Gibraltar, Grenada, Guam, Guyana, Jersey, Montserrat, Nauru, Singapore, Trinidad and Tobago, United Kingdom, United States of America.

 You will also get to know the continents where Xhosa and English speaking countries lie.
-Based on the number of people that speak these languages, the position of Xhosa language is not available and position of English language is 3.
+Based on the number of people that speak these languages, the position of Xhosa language is 21 and position of English language is 3.
 Find all the information about these languages on Xhosa and English.

 Xhosa and English Language History